 - National Association of Asian American Professionals

-7. Ask for more diverse referrals
+7. Recruit diverse talent through referrals

 Employe referrals are arguably the best source of hire, but have a tendency to contribute to a homogeneous workforce.
 Give your colleagues some direction by asking them specifically for candidates from underrepresented groups.
 For instance, ask, “Who’s the best female salesperson you know?” or “Who’s the best Black engineer you’ve worked with?”
 Or, if you use an employee referral platform, you can proactively search through your colleagues’ connections and filter for candidates from underrepresented groups.

-8. Update your job descriptions
+8. Update your job descriptions to be more inclusive

 Your job descriptions may be inadvertently turning away qualified candidates from underrepresented groups.
 For instance, men will apply for a job when they meet only 60 percent of the qualifications, but women will only apply when they meet 100 percent of them.
 Separate out must-have and nice-to-have skills so candidates can clearly see what’s necessary.
 Add an equity statement that encourages candidates from all backgrounds to apply if their experience is close to what you’re looking for.
 Then run your job description through a gender decoder to ensure the language used doesn’t appeal more to one group.
+This is a great way to reinforce and attract diverse talent for your open roles.

 9. Conduct blind resume reviews

 Your employee resource groups can be a tremendous resource for building a more diverse and inclusive workforce.
-Get their advice and feedback to learn how you can attract a more diverse pipeline.
+Get their advice and feedback to learn how you can attract a more diverse talent pipeline.
 For instance, your LGBTQ group may point out that inclusive healthcare benefits would be a huge selling point within their community.

 11. Organize unconscious bias training